 2. Understand PCI Requirements

-While good payment software will take you out of PCI scope, business owners must still understand what must be done at the company level to remain PCI compliant.
+While good payment software will take you out of PCI compliance scope, business owners must still understand what must be done at the company level to remain PCI compliant.
 What do agency owners need to understand?

-3. Review Internal Policies
+3. Review and Strengthen Internal Policies

 - Don’t keep hard copy files that contain sensitive information.
 If you must, keep them in locked cabinets in a restricted-access area.